Table of contents:

 It takes you at least about 2-4 hours to see the essential places in El Salvador’s capital.
 There are three places that you may not miss: The church “El Rosario,” the national palace and the Cathedral of San Salvador with the crypt of the national saint “Romero.”

 El Rosario is a beautiful church that was finished in 1971 and has an astounding architecture and beautiful colorful windows.

 The Cathedral of San Salvador is right in the city center.
 It is the final resting place of “Óscar Arnulfo Romero” who was murdered by death squads during the Salvadoran civil war because he spoke out against social injustice and violence against the poor.

 Do some reading before and be prepared, the place itself is not that spectacular, but you will notice the “holy” atmosphere in this place.
 This place means a lot to many Salvadoran people.

 The National Palace is also worth a visit and should be on your list.
 The architecture from the beginning of the 20th century is beautiful and shows some historical artifacts from this time.
 Be sure that it’s open before you go.
 Usually, it’s closed on Mondays.

 How to get to the capital of El Salvador?

 Anyway, it’s possible.
-Please a trustful local before going with public transport or check out this very useful website: Centrocoasting.
+Please ask a trustworthy local before going with public transport or check out this useful website: Centrocoasting.

 San Salvador: Hostels and Hotels